Charlie McCarthy: History

 In 1977, Charlie appeared with Bergen and Mortimer Snerd on Episode 207 of The Muppet Show.
 Fozzie's dummy "Chuckie" is based on Charlie.

 Bergen and McCarthy made their final film appearance in The Muppet Movie, as guest judges of the Bogen County Fair beauty contest.
 Bergen died in 1978 shortly after filming this sequence, and the film is dedicated to his memory.
-Charlie is now on permanent display in the Smithsonian Institution.
+One of the original Charlie dummies is now part of the permanent collection of the Smithsonian Institution National Museum of American History.

 Orson Welles

 Charlie and Bergen were programmed opposite The Mercury Theatre on the Air on CBS, a program helmed by Orson Welles.
 On October 30, 1938, many listeners fiddled with the dial during Nelson Eddy's musical interlude, intending to switch back for Charlie's next comedy spot, and stumbled on Welles' production of The War of the Worlds, allegedly engendering a panic.
 As later reported, noted critic and wit Alexander Woollcott sent the young Welles a telegram on the subject: "This only goes to prove, my beamish boy, that the intelligent people were all listening to the dummy, and that all the dummies were listening to you."
-Ironically, by 1944, Orson Welles had become a recurring guest, with the dummy puncturing the pomposity of the genius.
+By 1944, Welles had become a recurring guest, with the dummy puncturing the pomposity of the genius.